Virgin Media: Virgin Broadband

 On 11 November 2013, Virgin Media announced its 152 Mbit/s downstream broadband service, featuring 12 Mbit/s upstream rates, which started rolling out to customers from 28 February 2014.
-The company also upgraded existing customers, from 30Mb to 50Mb, 60Mb to 100Mb, and 120Mb to the new 152Mb service.
-The rollout is expected to be completed by early 2015.
+The company also upgraded existing customers, from 30 Mbit/s to 50 Mbit/s, 60 Mbit/s to 100 Mbit/s, and 120 Mbit/s to the new 152 Mbit/s service.

-In February 2015, Virgin Media announced its biggest investment in broadband infrastructure in over a decade.
-Set to invest £3bn in improving its fibre optic broadband network, Virgin Media will be increasing the network's reach from 13 million to 17 million homes.
+In February 2015, Virgin Media announced its biggest investment in broadband infrastructure in over a decade, a £3bn investment to improve its fibre optic broadband network, increasing the network's reach from 13 million to 17 million homes.

 On 29 September 2015, Virgin Media announced its broadband packages would be rebranded as Vivid.
-The company will upgrade existing customers from 50Mbit/s to 70Mbit/s, 100Mbit/s to 150Mbit/s and 152Mbit/s to 200Mbit/s.
-The speed upgrade will be rolled out to 90% of customers by the end of 2015.
+The company upgraded existing customers from 50 Mbit/s to 70 Mbit/s, 100 Mbit/s to 150 Mbit/s and 152 Mbit/s to 200 Mbit/s.
+The speed upgrade was rolled out to 90% of customers by the end of 2015.

 On 22 March 2017, Virgin Media made ultrafast speeds standard with new bundles.
-100Mbit/s entry level rising to top speed of 300Mbit/s.
-On 29 April 2019, Virgin Media unveiled a new bundle with a download speed of 500Mbit/s; due to Virgin Media's practice of over-provisioning, this bundle can expect average speeds of 516Mbit/s and a max of 575Mbit/s.
+100 Mbit/s entry level rising to top speed of 300 Mbit/s.
+On 29 April 2019, Virgin Media unveiled a new bundle with a download speed of 500 Mbit/s.

-On 30 September 2019, Virgin Media announced their new Gig1 package rollout, providing download speeds up to 1140Mbit/s (over 1Gbit/s) and upload speeds up to 52Mbit/s, starting in Southampton, which has subsequently rolled out to selected major cities and their surrounding areas across the UK including Manchester, Leeds, Edinburgh and Glasgow.
-This is being provided through upgrades to downstream to DOCSIS 3.1, with upload speeds still limited to DOCSIS 3.0 upstream infrastructure.
-They aim to finish the rollout across the entire Virgin Media network by the end of 2021.
+On 30 September 2019, Virgin Media announced their new Gig1 rollout, providing download speeds up to 1,140 Mbit/s (over 1 Gbit/s) and upload speeds up to 52 Mbit/s, starting in Southampton, which has subsequently rolled out to selected major cities and their surrounding areas including Manchester, Leeds, Edinburgh and Glasgow.
+They aimed to roll this out across the entire Virgin Media network by the end of 2021.

-On 29 June 2020, Virgin Media announced that customers on their "Ultimate Oomph" broadband, TV and phone package would receive a free speed boost from their M500 package to their new M600 package, replacing 516 Mbps download and 36 Mbps upload with 636 Mbps download and 41 Mbps upload.
+On 29 June 2020, Virgin Media announced that customers on their "Ultimate Oomph" broadband, TV and phone package would receive a free speed boost from their M500 package to their new M600 package, replacing 516 Mbit/s download and 36 Mbit/s upload with 636 Mbit/s download and 41 Mbit/s upload.
 The free upgrades were completed for all customers by 31 March 2021.
 M600 is only available through the Ultimate Oomph package bundle.